Inside Britain’s Tortured Embrace of Donald Trump

 -

-When British Prime Minister Theresa May finally met President Donald Trump at the White House last week, she delivered a private message to him with a pointed sense of urgency: Beware of Vladimir Putin.
+When British Prime Minister Theresa May finally met U.S. President Donald Trump at the White House last week, she delivered a private message to him with a pointed sense of urgency: Beware of Vladimir Putin.

-The Russian President, she confided, can’t be trusted, and efforts to make him a principal partner in the war on terror will only end in despair, officials familiar with the conversation told Foreign Policy.
+The Russian president, she confided, can’t be trusted, and efforts to make him a principal partner in the war on terror will only end in despair, officials familiar with the conversation told Foreign Policy.

-The exchange reflected growing concerns from a close American ally that President Trump is placing his confidence in a man committed to driving a wedge between the West’s great powers and dismantling the most powerful military alliance in history.
+The exchange reflected growing concerns from a close American ally that Trump is placing his confidence in a man committed to driving a wedge between the West’s great powers and dismantling the most powerful military alliance in history.
 But it is also part of a concerted effort by Britain’s new leader to carve out a role as the new American president’s transatlantic consigliere, and breathe new life into a special relationship that has become increasingly vital to Britain’s future as it prepares its exit from the European Union.

 “With President Putin, my advice is to ‘engage but beware,’” May told a gathering of Republican lawmakers on Jan.
 26.